sevdimali/Test-FastAPI/README.md

 ## Fake Data

-To load some fake data, go to http://127.0.0.1:8000/data which will load fake data and redirect you to tha app root path `/`
+To load some fake data, go to http://127.0.0.1:8000/data which will load fake data and redirect you to the app root `/`

 ## Run all the tests